 Our goal is to bring together researchers interested in the problem of activity recognition of common, fine and diverse human activities.
 We will provide a forum for discussion, and provide a new large-scale training/validation/test set of fine-grained activities collected from around the world to focus discussion and characterize progress in this emerging research field.

 We will have invited keynote talks from experts in the field.
 We will also have two talks from the top performers on the Open Fine-grained Activity Detection (OpenFAD) Activity Classification and Temporal Activity Detection challenges that uses the Consented Activities of People (CAP) dataset.
-We will select paper submissions to be published in the ICCV’23 proceedings after a double-blind review on topics related to activity classification and detection.
-The workshop will provide a platform for researchers to share research experiences and foster collaboration.

 A half day workshop on Fine Grained Activity Detection to be held on October 2, 2023 at the 2nd Workshop on Fine Grained Activity Detection to be held on October 2, 2023 at the ICCV’23 in Paris, France.